JIK-KING/JIK-KING/README.md

 Jesus is KING, he is our Lord.
-Gofbless!!!
+Godbless!!!